• Skip to primary navigation

 apple pie on a pile of red and green apples

 I can confirm that these characteristics can greatly vary from one variety to the next.
 Throughout the season, I bought dozens of apple varieties from farmer markets and grocery stores.
+I worked with Skibbe Farms in Michigan to learn about varietal characteristics as well.

 As I baked with each one, I noted its characteristics (and took pictures!).
 I repeated these tests throughout the season and across multiple years to account for variations in seasonality and weather.